Document your REST API with Swagger

-Programming wide world became more about services and microservices, building a REST API is sometimes a great solution to avoid having a monolith app, so you build a complete frontend that calls a separated REST API which does the rest of the job related to data handling and storing, but most of times if you’re building the backend you’re doing that in a team and other members need to get description about every endpoint in your API, here comes the role of Swagger as one of the best way to do that, Swagger is an open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.
+Programming wide world became more about services and microservices, building a REST API is sometimes a great solution to have more flexibility in your developement process, so you build a complete frontend that calls a separated REST API which does the rest of the job related to data handling and storing, but most of times if you’re building the backend you’re doing that in a team and other members need to get description about every endpoint in your API, here comes the role of Swagger as one of the best way to do that, Swagger is an open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.

 Method 1 :